How to Get Rid of Weeds and Grow Grass?

 Roll Up Your Sleeves

-- Cover the soil with the correct grass seed for your location.
+- Seeding the Soil – cover the soil with correct grass seed for your location.
 Use your gloved hands to distribute the seeds evenly over areas smaller than 150 square feet.
 For larger areas, use a seed spreader.

-- Apply a thin layer — about 1/4 inch — of high-quality topsoil over the grass seed.
+- New Top Soil – Apply a thin layer about 1/4 inch– of high-quality topsoil over the grass seed.
 Attach a garden hose sprayer with a mist option to a water hose.
 Dampen the top 6 inches of the soil with the water hose set on mist.
 Using a mist of water instead of a stream will prevent the seeds from washing away.

 There are several different methods that can be used to get rid of weeds and grow grass, as well as options for dealing with future weeds.
 Sometimes professional help is needed to tackle large scale weeds or a total lawn do over by reseeding or re-sodding your lawn.
 TLC Landscapes is here to assist you maintain your landscape.
 Please call or click here for a custom quote.